andre-richter/pcie-lat/README.md

 * The offset within the BAR. (`Default 0x0`)
 * Sample count / Measuremnt Loops (`Default 100_000`)

+##Important##

+*Disable CPU power-saving features (SpeedStep/TurboBoost) that modify CPU clock in order to minimize result variances*

+If you don't, you'll get results that are not normally distributed and which were influenced by non-deterministic frequency scaling decisions from the CPU.

 ##Usage##

 First of all, become su: